 There are hundreds of au pair and nanny agencies out there.
 A fair number can be found in or via the au pair and nanny pages of our directory but unless they have clients on their books living in a ski resort the chances of finding a job amongst the cold white stuff are zip.

-While I’m sure many agencies do have such clients from time to time, three agencies that specifically state they offer child carers to parents living or visiting the Alps are Family Match, Peekaboo Childcare and My Travelling Nanny.
-My Travelling Nanny advertised in the Jobs Abroad Bulletin a few years ago and while the ad has long expired it still gives a good idea as to their requirements.
+While I’m sure many agencies do have such clients from time to time, My Travelling Nanny specifically states they offer child carers to parents living or visiting the Alps.
+They advertised in the Jobs Abroad Bulletin a few years ago and while the ad has long expired it still gives a good idea of their requirements.

 There are an increasing number of agencies that specialise in recruiting nannies for ski resorts.
 Most are based in French ski resorts and established by avid skiers spotting a gap in the market, often inspired by their own difficulties in finding good childcare for their own children.
 Most child carers are placed with smaller tour operators, chalet companies and hotels catering to British tourists.

 Qualifications vary from agency to agency but while babysitting experience will be enough for most au pair agencies the ante is upped for wannabe Alpine nannies.
 Expect to need an EU passport, between six months and two years’ experience in a working environment, enhanced CRB disclosure, a first aid certificate and a childcare qualification such as NVQ, BTEC or equivalent, to be aged over 21 and speak English.

 Non smoking drivers with food hygiene knowledge, cooking skills and other languages will be especially sought after.
 Nannies do not need to be qualified or expected to teach or accompany children on skis.